SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/output.md

 description: Basics
 ---
-The results of the seasonal adjustment process resulting from the TRAMO/SEATS and X-13ARIMA-SEATS methods is presented in the *Documents* section, which belongs to the *Seasonal Adjustment* node.
+The results of the seasonal adjustment process resulting from the TRAMO-SEATS and X-13ARIMA-SEATS methods is presented in the *Documents* section, which belongs to the *Seasonal Adjustment* node.
-These documents are displayed in the *TramoSeatsDoc* windows (for a time series adjusted with TRAMO/SEATS), the *RegArimaSeatsDoc* window (for a time series adjusted with X-13ARIMA-SEATS) and the *SAProcessing* window (for a set of series adjusted with one or both methods).
+These documents are displayed in the *TramoSeatsDoc* windows (for a time series adjusted with TRAMO-SEATS), the *RegArimaSeatsDoc* window (for a time series adjusted with X-13ARIMA-SEATS) and the *SAProcessing* window (for a set of series adjusted with one or both methods).